adsoul/redjob/GPG.md

 If you entered your key password once, the gpg agent stores it.
 So on a second invocation you are no more prompted for your password.

-## Some link regarding Maven central deployment:
+## Some links regarding Maven central deployment:

 * http://central.sonatype.org/pages/ossrh-guide.html
 * http://central.sonatype.org/pages/apache-maven.html